Nutrition & Weight Management

 The purpose of this study is to develop a weight loss program for women of color after they give birth at Boston Medical Center.
 This weight loss program will have weekly group classes over a 3-month period.
 Topics will include healthy cooking, breastfeeding practices, and stress management.
 We will also include 30 minutes of exercise at each group session.
 Participants will be given a woman called a Birth Sister to help them with getting to and from the classes and she will provide childcare during the class.
 Half of the participants will be assigned to the weekly in-person group classes.
 Everyone in the study will complete 3 research visits: one before delivery, one 6 weeks after delivery and the last 19 weeks after delivery.
 At these visits, participants will complete questionnaires about your overall health, eating habits and physical activity.
 Financial compensation is provided.

-If you are overweight and currently taking oral medications for type 2 diabetes, you may be a candidate for the ENDO Trial.
-The trial is evaluating EndoBarrier - an investigational, non-surgical medical device designed to decrease blood sugar.
-To learn more, and to see if you might qualify, please call 1-888-STUDY-9 or visit http://www.endobarriertrial.com/.
+This study was enrollment patients who were overweight and taking oral medications for type 2 diabetes.
+The trial was evaluating EndoBarrier - an investigational, non-surgical medical device designed to decrease blood sugar.
+To learn more visit http://www.endobarriertrial.com/.

-Pivotal Aspiration Therapy with Adjusted Lifestyle (PATHWAY) Study (Closed to Enrollment)
+Pivotal Aspiration Therapy with Adjusted Lifestyle (PATHWAY) Study (Study is open at other sites)

 This study is sponsored by Aspire Bariatrics, Inc. and is a multi-center, randomized, controlled, open-label, 52-week trial.
 The purpose of this study is to test the effectiveness of a new investigational treatment for obesity with a device, called the AspireAssist Aspiration Therapy System.
 Aspiration Therapy reduces the calories absorbed by the body by allowing one to drain a portion of one’s stomach contents after a meal.
 Detailed information about the device can be found at http://www.aspirebariatrics.com/.
 Participants will also receive lifestyle therapy counseling.
 To qualify, you must be interested in losing weight and have had failed at previous attempts to lose weight.
 The study will have up to 17 study visits during a 52 week period.
 Visits will include exams such as bone density analysis, blood work, EKG and physical exams.